-My summer job back home is driving a beverage cart on a golf course.
-I can’t complain – it is hours outside in the sunshine selling beer to golfers.
+I had a summer job back home driving a beverage cart on a golf course.
+I can’t complain – I spent hours outside in the sunshine selling beer to golfers.
 Rough life, I know.
-Normally while I’m out there all I hear are the sounds of nature – ducks, the wind, the occasional large airplane flying overhead (I work near the airport).
+Normally while I was out there all I heard were the sounds of nature – ducks, the wind, the occasional large airplane flying overhead (I worked near the airport).

 Of course, the first thing that came to my mind was Jamaica – a land where music is part of the air.
 You can’t go anywhere (not even to a remote location in the Blue Mountains) without hearing music riding the wind.
 It got me to thinking about the happiness and “livity” of Jamaican people.
-There is NEVER no music in Jamaica and I quite like it that way.
+There’s never NO music in Jamaica and I quite like it that way.
 Their lives have a soundtrack every single minute of every day versus our very quiet and sterile lives back home.
-On the golf course yesterday 90% of golfers were complaining about the music and I had to disagree with them.
+On the golf course 90% of golfers were complaining about the music and I had to disagree with them.

 I spend hours sitting on my patio at home enjoying coffee or the occasional rum drink in the sunshine and all I hear outside is the wind blowing and kids off in the distance.
 Yet any time I’ve retreated to or lived in Jamaica I’m awakened very early every morning by music from across the yard, across the street or in a passing car.

 Perhaps this is why North Americans are so uptight and have to fly away to Jamaica to get their groove back.
 What do you think?